Patients participated in testing of PRIDD Measure

-The Global Research on the Impact of Dermatological Diseases (GRIDD) project has entered Phase 4 – Psychometric Testing where patients around the world will test the Pilot version of the Patient Reported Impact of Dermatological Diseases (PRIDD) measure.
+The Global Research on the Impact of Dermatological Diseases (GRIDD) project is nearly is now in the final stages of Phase 4 where we tested the pilot version of the Patient-Reported Impact of Dermatological Diseases (PRIDD) measure.

 Benefits to your patient organization

 - Outreach opportunities through multiple contact points with members/patients

 - Media relations using facts to tie to your patient stories